Council road safety programs

-The Councils produced Motorcycling the Hunter to support motorcycling, showcase the best routes in the Hunter and promote safety for all riders.
+Councils in the Hunter have produced an informational brochure to support motorcycling, showcase the best routes in the Hunter and promote safety for all riders.